glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 > `Figgy.Group(name, [align])` ➜ :Struct:.:Figgy:

-Creates a struct at the current scope (Root, Window or Section), represented as a :DBG Text Separator:.
+Creates a struct in the current scope (Root, Window or Section), represented as a :DBG Text Separator:.

 Once called, all following Value Widgets will be created in the context of the current Group.
-All following Widgets will be created in the context of the current Group.
 Call this method again to switch scope to another Group.

 ::: tip
 Call :.NoScope(): before :.Group(): to mark the upcoming Group as **unscoped**.
 This prevents a struct from being created, keeps the current scope unchanged, and makes the Group behave as a purely visual :DBG Text Separator:.